jlegerftnt/fortisoar-workshop/content/05_Chap_FSR_HuntingIOCs/03-page.md

 ---
 title: DOWNLOAD AND CREATE A LIST OF POTENTIAL INDICATORS FROM OUR HUNT
-menuTitle: Download & Create Indicators
+linkTitle: Download & Create Indicators
 weight: 15
 ---